apache/druid/docs/querying/sql.md

 The UNPIVOT operator transforms existing column values into rows.
 Note that UNPIVOT isn't the exact reverse operation of PIVOT.
 The PIVOT operator carries out an aggregation and merges rows as needed.
 UNPIVOT doesn't reproduce the original rows that have been merged.

 The following is the general syntax for the UNPIVOT operator.
-Note that the UNPIVOT operator is enclosed in parentheses and forms part of the FORM clause of the query.
+Note that the UNPIVOT operator is enclosed in parentheses and forms part of the FROM clause of the query.

 ```sql
 UNPIVOT (values_column